 Have extinguishers serviced annually

-This inspection should also assess the need for hydrostatic testing, which OSHA provides information about here.
+This inspection should also assess the need for hydrostatic testing (reference the OSHA guide for more info).

 The maintenance company should leave a tag on each extinguisher indicating the date it was inspected and that it has been properly serviced.
-If no tag is present, contact the service contractor and ask them to provide one to you.
+If no tag is present, contact the service contractor and ask them to provide one.

 Using your fire extinguisher